 The best way to start making money fast is to get some quick wins.
 Here are a few ideas to get you started.

 Gig economy jobs have quickly changed the way Americans earn money.

-They’re not always the highest-paying, but they do offer a more flexible means of earning than you’re traditional 9 to 5.
-As a Postmates courier you’ll capitalize on this trend by delivering things like groceries, takeout food, or even alcohol depending on the state .
+They’re not always the highest-paying opportunities, but they do offer a more flexible means of earning than your traditional 9 to 5.
+As a Postmates courier, you can capitalize on this trend by delivering things like groceries, takeout food, or even alcohol depending on the state.

 Worth noting is that Postmates doesn’t even require that you deliver by vehicle — a bike will do.
 Better yet, there are no startup fees or time commitments with Postmates and all you’ll have to do is pass a basic background check to get started.
 Once Postmates verifies your identity, they’ll send you a delivery bag and a prepaid card (in the mail) that you’ll use to purchase delivery items.

 One perk worth noting: you take home 100% of what you earn for each delivery; furthermore, you can see exactly what you’ll earn before you begin a delivery.

 How much does it pay?
 Experienced drivers make up to $27 per hour according to Postmates.

 Companies want to understand consumers better, and one way they do that is by compensating survey-takers.
 Websites like Survey Junkie will pay you a decent chunk of change for the low-maintenance, borderline mindless task of completing surveys.

 When you sign up for an account, Survey Junkie will ask you a few questions.
 They’ll want to know about your interests and shopping habits so they can match you with surveys that are applicable to you.
 Answer as accurately as possible to ensure you’re eligible for the surveys they send you.